nswdpc/silverstripe-pwnage-hinter/docs/en/002_email.md

 ## Templates

-Email templates can be overridden in your theme, just place the following includes and templates in the same location in your theme/<theme_name>/templates directory and edit as required.
+Email templates can be overridden in your theme, just copy the module's include and template files to the same path location in your theme/<theme_name>/templates or app/templates directory and edit as required.
+See https://docs.silverstripe.org/en/5/developer_guides/templates/template_inheritance/ for more information.

 The templates shipped with this module are provided as a guide.